-if you have conda you can install the publisher wih the following into a fresh environment:
+if you have conda you can install the publisher wih the following into a fresh environment, and update to the latest version:

 '''

-conda create -n esgf-pub -c conda-forge -c esgf-forge esgcet

-conda activate esgf-pub

-esgpublish # will print the usage information.
+conda create -n esgf-pub -c conda-forge -c esgf-forge esgcet conda activate esgf-pub pip install git+https://github.com/ESGF/esg-publisher.git@xarray#egg=esgcet # Until the release is published to pypi.org esgpublish --version # Ensure you have upgraded to v5.2.0rc2 esgpublish # will print the usage information.

 '''

-You may also look at the inital ~/.esg/esg.ini and fill in the missing information based on the provided examples.
+You may also look at the inital \sim / .esg/esg.yaml and fill in the missing information based on the provided examples.